karlobrzica/Underwater-Dimmable-LED/README.md

 ### Housing

-The housing is machined from **6061 aluminum**, providing good mechanical strength and thermal conductivity.
+The housing is machined from 6061 aluminum, providing good mechanical strength and thermal conductivity.

 <table>
   <tr>